alexmorozov/blog/content/expert-content-strategy-part1.md

 Simply put, keyword clustering allows you to group phrases by meaning.
 Such tool can reduce the amount of manual work drastically.

-For example, let's say we have around 30 keywords about Dominicana hotels among our "Mexican" corpus.
+For example, let's say we have around 30 keywords about Dominicana hotels scattered across our "Mexican" corpus.
 We either would have to manually find and delete them or just pass the list through a clustering tool.
-It would make a separate group of those words, so we would be able to easily get rid of them.
+It would make a separate group with those words, so we would be able to easily get rid of them.

 There are several free and paid tools in the market.
-In my view, a good tool should have the following features:
+In my view, a good instrument should have the following features:

 * Have lemmatization or stemming.
 It should know that 'hotel' and 'hotels' are the same words.